-"I thought it was a holdup," he said.
+'I thought it was a holdup," he said.
 "The car was alongside the road and two men were working on it.
 They halted us because they blocked the road.
-I honked my horn and the men stood up and covered me with shotguns. . .
+I honked my horn and the men stood up and covered me with shotguns. . . .
 They were both masked.
 I would have stepped on the gas, but I was afraid they would fire into the back of the car and hit Miss Betty, so I stopped.
 They tied me up and carried her off.
 One of the men held her while the other jabbed a needle in her arm. . . .
-I saw that before they rolled my car into the bushes. . . ."

-The police held Pat.
-There was a question that he might have been involved in it, and went to work.
-They combed railroad stations and lodging houses.
-They walked up and down weary miles of stairways, browbeating landladies, examining registers, checking on guests.
+I saw that before up and down weary miles of stairways, browbeating landladies, examining registers, checking on guests.
 Suspicious characters were rounded up and given the third degree.
-Mastick was a big man, politically and financially. . . .
+Mastick was a big man, politically and financially. . ..
 Nothing was left unturned.

 Gorwick of the Tribune and McCabe, the central office detective, hit the right trail at the same time.
 McCabe recalled the man who jumped into the taxi at Broad and Central.
 He referred to his little notebook and after an hour's hunt he located the driver.
-Yes, the driver remembered his fare. .
+Yes, the driver remembered his fare. . . .
 They had driven to an apartment at Lyman Court, where an elderly man and girl who seemed ill had gotten in.

-McCabe took the driver to headquarters and they went through a lot of pictures.
-Finally the driver picked out Eddie Gorman, alias Eddie Whiteman.
+McCabe took the driver to headquarters and they went through a lot of pictures, Finally the driver picked out Eddie Gorman, alias Eddie Whiteman.

 "That might be him.
 I ain't sure," he said.
 It was the man all right.
 Now for the big test.
 He took the driver into the chief's office and laid down a number of photographs of girls.
-The driver looked them over and picked up one of a sparkling. laughing blonde.
+The driver looked them over and picked up one of a sparkling, laughing blonde.

-"If this jane looked kinda sick and had her eyes shut, she might be the one," he
+"If this jane looked kinda sick and had her eyes shut, she might be the one," he said.